Erica97/MLH2022/README.md

 # Association Rules Extrator (Data Mining Flask Web App)

-This is the sample code provided by Jiawen Li for the MLH summer 2022 fellowship program.
+This is the sample code provided for the MLH summer 2022 fellowship program.

 ## Motivation: Apriori algorithm for association rule learning problems